 “What change?”

 A heavy breath.
 Her father paced once before replying.
 “You come from a bloodline that carries a... legacy.
 The women in our family—on your mother’s side—they don’t go through normal puberty.
-On their seventeenth birthday, under the light of the full moon, something inside them awakens.”
+On their eightteenth birthday, under the light of the full moon, something inside them awakens.”

 Lyra stared.
 “What... kind of fantasy bullshit is this?”